by John Goldsby

 More than a player's manual, this book portrays jazz bass as a vital element of 20th century American music.
 Citing examples from key recordings in the jazz canon, the book defines the essence of the musical contributions made by more than 70 important jazz bassists, including Ray Brown, Eddie Gomez, Charles Mingus, Milt Hinton and many others.

 Bassists get expert guidance on mastering proper technique, practice methods and improvisation, plus new insight into the theoretical and conceptual aspects of jazz.
-The companion CD featuring bass plus rhythm section allows readers to hear technical examples from the book, presented in slow and fast versions.
+The companion online audio tracks featuring bass plus rhythm section allows readers to hear technical examples from the book, presented in slow and fast versions.
 It also offers play-along tracks of typical chord progressions and song forms.